Linking is one of the most discussed SEO strategies. But it’s usually backlinks that take the most of attention.

 Define the Content That Deserves Links

-Good and useful content attracts tons of external backlinks.
+Excellent and useful content attracts tons of external backlinks.
 It’s your cornerstone content that you wish to have higher rankings and draw traffic to your website.
 Mostly, it’s all-in-one guides, researches, and case studies.
-When you add internal links to those high-quality articles, Google understands that it is important and relevant content, and may rank them higher.
+When you add internal links to those high-quality articles, Google understands that it is essential and relevant content, and may rank them higher.

 Check out your Google Search Console for the articles that: